Solstice Advanced Materials, Inc. research snapshot

 SOLS AI Stock Forecast Scenarios

 The SOLS AI stock forecast uses ranges rather than a single target.
-An auditable three-year illustration used the midpoint of 2026 adjusted EPS guidance, $2.60, with 15%, 8%, and 0% annual growth and 24x, 18x, and 12x terminal multiples. financial_rigor.py returned $94.90, $59.00, and $31.20.
+An auditable three-year illustration used the midpoint of raised 2026 adjusted EPS guidance, $2.85, with 15%, 8%, and 0% annual growth and 24x, 18x, and 12x terminal multiples. financial_rigor.py returned $104.00, $64.60, and $34.20.
 The wider page ranges reflect uncertainty around the Element Solutions transaction, share issuance, debt financing, synergies, and cyclical demand.

 Bullish case

-More likely if Solstice closes the Element Solutions transaction in the planned first half of 2027, reaches more than $180 million of stated net synergies by year three, converts the combined electronics platform into sustained growth, and reduces leverage below 3x adjusted EBITDA within 18 months of closing.
+More likely if Solstice closes the Element Solutions transaction on the first-half 2027 timetable, reaches more than $180 million of stated net synergies by year three, sustains Q2 growth across refrigerants, nuclear, electronics, and healthcare packaging, and reduces leverage below 3x adjusted EBITDA within 18 months of closing.

 Base case